badjeff/zmk-behavior-insomnia/README.md

         &isa {
             /*
               Set delay before heading to sleep.
-              e.g. To allow LED / e-ink display to clear the screen before power down */
+              e.g. To allow LED / e-ink display to clear the screen before power down, and has time to flush ongoing key_release event.
+            */
-            sleep-delay-ms = <200>;
+            sleep-delay-ms = <1500>;
         };
     };